 From one of my favorite creative life gurus, Steven Pressfield, comes the nugget that informs all others: “The battle must be fought every day.”
 Pressfield is the author of the seminal The War of Art: Break Through the Blocks and Win Your Inner Creative Battles, which refers to the life distractions that prevent one from applying butt to chair as Resistance.
 As those forces are legion, for a writer to be successful, they must be reckoned with and overcome every single day.

-Jerry Seinfeld – keep the chain going
+Jerry Seinfeld – “Don’t break the chain.”

 As I sometimes write humor, this advice from the iconic Seinfeld (via Lifehacker) has stuck with me — it doesn’t require a set schedule, only an “unbroken” mindset.

 According to this master of his comedy domain, “The way to be a better comic was to create better jokes and the way to create better jokes was to write every day.”
 To facilitate that, Seinfeld suggests (bullets mine) …

 - “Get a big wall calendar that has a whole year on one page and hang it on the wall where you can see it.

 - Every day you write, put a big red X over that day.

 - After a few days you’ll have a chain.
 Just keep at it and the chain will grow longer every day.

 - You’ll like seeing that chain, especially when you get a few weeks under your belt.

 - Your only job next is to not break the chain.